 |

-into powders without affecting the fragrance or taste achieved
+without affecting the fragrance or taste achieved from

 |